Rinku2007/Rinku2007/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I debug my code like a detective 🕵️‍♂️ — 90% searching on Google, 10% fixing.

+### Hi 👋!
+My name is Rinku and I'm an undergraduated student of CSE.